Garrowni/miniLearnTryGrow/manifests/serviceManis/README.md

 ---

+IMPORTANT: On my mac if I set up a node port and try to use the minikube ip with the nodeport port it doesnt work....
+This is because  it tunnels the service to expose it to the outside world!

+Instead I need to run

+minikube service <service name>

+You can get the service name from kubectl get svc

+You will be able to see use THAT ip/port combo to curl if your on the same network

+---

 Default types in the YAML:
-1. Cluster IP --> only communicate inside k8, you would get discovery and load balancing
+1. Cluster IP --> only communicate inside k8, you would get discovery and load balancing --> when trying to access it on my computer without ssh in I could not access it.
-2. Nodeport --> allows access inside organization/network(have access to your nodes or vpc)  (people with access to worker node ips),
+2. Nodeport --> allows access inside organization/network(have access to your nodes or vpc)  (people with access to worker node ips), --> I was able to access this on  my web browser. (see note at top of this doc)
 3. LoadBalancer --> exposes to external world
       --> by default will only work on cloud
       --> need ingress if your gonna do local(will discuss later)